Image via ReynerMedia

 4. Shop Around

-Find some alternate sources like Google Shopping and compare.
+Find some alternate sources like Google Channel and compare.
 This won’t always indicate dynamic pricing, but it can help.

 5. Change Your IP Address